kunal-tri/os-lab/README.md

 # os-lab
-#Here we have all the codes of OS lab
+#Here we have all the codes of OS lab2